BR-300 Industrial ROV 300m

 Auto Head (Course Hold)

 Maintains a fixed heading automatically using gyro feedback and thruster compensation.
-Critical for pipeline and cable tracking where a straight trajectory is required.
+This is important for pipeline and cable tracking where a straight trajectory is required.

 Auto Depth (Depth Hold)